 Apply as a PSEO Student

-If you have been a PSEO student at MCTC and are graduating from high school, apply as a returning student instead of following the application procedure below.
+If you have been a PSEO student at MCTC and you are graduating from high school, apply as a returning student instead of following the application procedure below.

 Is PSEO right for me?